 1 qt vegetable or chicken broth

-Spread eggplant and onions on a baking tray, salt and sprinkle with 4 T olive oil.
+Spread eggplant, onion and garlic on a baking tray, salt and sprinkle with 4 T olive oil.
 Bake at 400, for 30 minutes, stirring occasionally.
 About 20 minutes into this, add the drained chickpeas and another 2 T of olive oil.
 Stir.
 Stop when the eggplant is cooked but not blackened.
 Have fun smashing some of the eggplant with a wooden spoon.
 Add the vegetables to 1 quart of vegetable (or chicken) broth.
-Try not to have the pieces fall on the floor.
 Add salt and cumin to the pot and a bit of lemon juice if you like.
 Heat.
 You can mix some yogurt in the pot or in the bowl.
 Buon appetito!